xBurnsed/PE-Crypter/README.md

 Those were the results I got from a well known malware called Remcos (reduced from 23/26 detections to 0/26 detections):

 ![remcosCrypt](https://user-images.githubusercontent.com/14180748/126828407-bb906b31-f650-4eb7-a260-74c0d715893b.png)

+For the runtime I manually tested some Antivirus like Panda, Avira, Windows Defender... etc. None of those were able to detect the malware after going through my Crypter.